Switching to cloth diapers

 All-in-one diapers will be the most familiar to disposable users, and can be particularly effective if you are trying to convince uncertain partners to switch to cloth diapers.
-There are also several diapers (including Flip and GroVia) which have a regualr cloth diaper cover but can use either a cloth or special disposable absorbent insert.
+There are also diapers (such as Grovia) which have a regualr cloth diaper cover but can use either a cloth or special disposable absorbent insert.

 Taking care of the "big stuff" is often a concern for people with older babies who are switching to cloth diapers.
 By using flushable diaper liners, however, poop can be easily removed from a diaper with minimal mess.
 Diaper sprayers, which connect easily to most toilets, are mini power-washers which make pre-cleaning a breeze (and are often the key to convincing reluctant dads).